pop-os/keyboard-configurator/README.md

 # Clone keyboard-configurator if necessary
 git clone https://github.com/pop-os/keyboard-configurator

-# Make sure it is up to date with my feature branch
+# Make sure it is up to date
 cd keyboard-configurator
-git checkout keyboard-layout_nobuild
 git pull

 # Build and run the configurator example